sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-02-blockchain-the-technology-that-matters-in-2018.md

 Blockchain, the underlying technology driving the meteoric rise of cryptocurrencies, is disrupting businesses, financial services, and capital markets.
 This transformative technology is changing how we conduct transactions and operations by making data more readily available, transparent, and secure.

 ## Insight

 ### The Genesis of Decentralized Consensus

 Blockchain emerged as the foundational innovation that enabled the development of cryptocurrencies like Bitcoin.
 At its core, blockchain serves as an open, distributed ledger that records transactions in a verifiable and permanent manner.

 By allowing digital information to be distributed without being copied, blockchain pioneered a groundbreaking peer-to-peer system for establishing consensus and trust.
-For the first time, transactions could be approved decentralised without centralized intermediaries.
+For the first time, transactions could be approved decentralised without centralised intermediaries.

-Blockchain's capacity to facilitate secure online interactions between strangers laid the backbone for cryptocurrencies.
+Blockchain’s capacity to facilitate secure online interactions between strangers laid the backbone for cryptocurrencies.
 Beyond finance, it holds revolutionary potential to transform flows of data and transactions across industries.

 ## Idea

 ### Eliminating Trusted Third Parties Through Distributed Ledgers

-A blockchain organizes data into blocks, which are chained together chronologically.
-New blocks are added by a decentralized network of computers rather than a central party.
-This distributed ledger is simultaneously stored and synchronized across multiple nodes in the network.
+A blockchain organises data into blocks, which are chained together chronologically.
+New blocks are added by a decentralised network of computers rather than a central party.
+This distributed ledger is simultaneously stored and synchronised across multiple nodes in the network.

 Blocks contain timestamped batches of transactions, which are immutable once recorded.
 Cryptography ensures security and accuracy as transactions are approved by network participants.
 Smart contracts enable complex accountabilities to be encoded and automatically executed.

-By enabling peer-to-peer transactions without centralized intermediaries, blockchains eliminate single points of failure and create transparency.
+By enabling peer-to-peer transactions without centralised intermediaries, blockchains eliminate single points of failure and create transparency.
 Individual users retain control over their data and transactions.
-The decentralized approach builds trust and accountability at scale.
+The decentralised approach builds trust and accountability at scale.

 ## Impact